 The Amendment Bill establishes the overarching legislative framework for SafeScript and allows for the making of regulations to support the primary legislation.
 Regulations are statutory rules which describe specific requirements outlined in the primary legislation in greater detail.

-The proposed Drugs, Poisons and Controlled Substances Amendment (Real-time Prescription Monitoring) Regulations 2018 and Regulatory Impact Statement have been released for public consultation.
+The public consultation period on the proposed Drugs, Poisons and Controlled Substances Amendment (Real-time Prescription Monitoring) Regulations 2018 and Regulatory Impact Statement has closed.

 The following attachments contain further information about SafeScript.